21st Congress,

 It does not appear that there was any export of gold from the United States, of consequence, from 1792 till 1821 — a period of such extraordinary commercial vicissitudes, that exchange must have occasionally been unfavorable.
 The relative legal value during that time was only 15 of silver for 1 of gold; and silver having been frequently at a premium of 1 to 3 per cent, gold could of course have been obtained without difiiculty.
 Such respectable opinions and confirmatory circumstances, connected with the fact that England has long been the great market for gold, seem to authorize the inference that General Hamilton did not undervalue gold in 1792.

 The coinage of France in 1785-’6, having been regulated at 1 of gold for 15½ of silver, exhibits a material difference in the estimate of value in that country.
 It may, however, be observed, that some period of tranquillity, and of public confidence, as well as an adverse balance of payments with other nations, is necessary to test the accuracy of such regulations.
 Internal dissatisfaction, loss of public credit, revolutionary movements, failure in paper currency, domestic or foreign wars, influence materially the relative value of gold to silver, in consideration of the comparative portableness of gold, for concealment, or for facilitating military operations; one or other of these extrinsic causes, influenced in some degree the pecuniary regulations of France, from 1785-’6 till 1816.
 The fact that gold in France, did not command a premium of more than one half per cent. “during the four years which immediately followed the resumption of specie payments in England,” cannot, it is conceived, be considered “a conclusive proof, that it could not at most have enhanced the price of gold more than 3/10 per cent., since, in that case, the advance would also have taken place in France, whence, in fact, a considerable portion of that demand was supplied.”
 The proof is admitted to be conclusive as to the actual value of gold in France; but it must be recollected, that if the balance of payments between England and France was about equal, and there cannot be much preponderance where the currency is metallic, the charges of transportation must in such case be added, in order to ascertain the English value.
-Suppose that the proportions in French coin are equal to 1 for 15.7 of silver, if a premium of 3/10 per cent., probable deficiency in the weight of circulating coin ½ percent, and insurance, freight &c., ½ per cent., be added, it would place gold in England at the high relative rate of 1 for 15.9 of silver equivalent to a premium of six per cent upon our mint price.
+Suppose that the proportions in French coin are equal to 1 for 15.7 of silver, if a premium of 3/10 per cent., probable deficiency in the weight of circulating coin ½ per cent. and insurance, freight &c., ½ per cent., be added, it would place gold in England at the high relative rate of 1 for 15.9 of silver equivalent to a premium of six per cent upon our mint price.
 That the demand for gold was sensibly experienced in France at that period, may be inferred from a statement of the gold coined at the mints of France, according to Mr. Tooke; in 1818, the amount was 126 millions of francs; in 1819, 52 millions; in 1820, 28 millions; and in 1821, when the British demand was active, the coinage of gold in France nearly ceased, being only four hundred thousand francs in that year.

-If the statement of the relative amounts of supply of the precious metals arc entitled to any confidence, the increase in the production of gold since the commencement of revolutionary movements in Spanish America, in 1810, must have fully compensated the reduction in the demand for silver in Asia.
+If the statement of the relative amounts of supply of the precious metals are entitled to any confidence, the increase in the production of gold since the commencement of revolutionary movements in Spanish America, in 1810, must have fully compensated the reduction in the demand for silver in Asia.

 If the value of gold had risen from an increase of cost at the mines, which it is reasonable to conclude constitutes its real value, that increase of value would doubtless have been distinctly exhibited in England antecedent to 1797; and since, in general commerce, whether England had returned to specie payments or not, there were certainly no indications that gold was rated too low in our standard of 1 to 15 earlier than 1821, when the English demand commenced.
 The fact of concomitance in events is not relied upon as a proof of effective agency; but a great demand for gold and an increased relative value for gold being coeval circumstances, and in accordance with the universally admitted principle, that a new or sudden increase of demand will enhance prices, it appears to be a natural and rational inference, that the British demand for gold was the cause of increasing its value in respect to silver.